For three quarters, it looked like the Honesdale Lady Hornets might be continuing the dream.

 A bucket by Martin on the inside would knot the score at 40-40 with 4:28 left to go in the game.
 Less than a minute later Martin picked up her fourth foul.

 At that point in the game, the wheels really came off for the Lady Hornets and Catholic scored the next 12 points of the game to lead 52-40 and ice the victory.

-Page 5 of 6 - During that stretch, Martin fouled out with 2:20 to play and the with under a minute, Miller picked up her fifth personal.
+During that stretch, Martin fouled out with 2:20 to play and the with under a minute, Miller picked up her fifth personal.

 Bermlein then fouled out after that and the game was over.
 Catholic would score the 56-42 victory and advances to the final eight of the state tournament.

 "That was a very good team," said Lanscek of the Lady Hornets.
 "They have very fast hands."